FeiFeiDan/feifeisnotebook/project/Project.md

     <tr>
         <td><b>Member variable</b></td>
         <td>pios: List[PIO]</td>
-        <td>This list contains PIOs which were already created.
+        <td style="text-align:justify; text-justify:inter-ideograph">This list contains PIOs which were already created.
 After a PIO has been created, the PIO will be appended in this list.</td>
     </tr>
         <td rowspan="4"><b>Member method</b></td>
         <td>_direction_convert(mode: str) -> str</td>
-        <td>This function will receive a string 'in' or 'out', and upon receiving one of them, it will return another.
+        <td style="text-align:justify; text-justify:inter-ideograph">This function will receive a string 'in' or 'out', and upon receiving one of them, it will return another.
 Because the direction of user's design is opposite with PIO's direciton.</td>
     </tr>
     <tr>
         <td>_find_or_create_pio_for_port(self, port: Port) -> PIO</td>
-        <td>This function will return an instance of a PIO.
+        <td style="text-align:justify; text-justify:inter-ideograph">This function will return an instance of a PIO.
 This function first will check out the last PIO in the list pios for whether it has enought bits to connect with the port.
 If it is true, it will return that PIO.
 If not, it will create a new instance of PIO and appends it in the List pios.</td>
     </tr>
     <tr>
     	<td>connect_port(self, port: Port) -> Tuple[PIO, int]</td>
-        <td>This function will receive an instance of Port, It will connect it with a PIO.
+        <td style="text-align:justify; text-justify:inter-ideograph">This function will receive an instance of Port, It will connect it with a PIO.
 First it will get an instance of PIO by calling the function _find_or_create_pio_for_port().
 Then it will call the member function of pio, connect_port(), to connect the port and the pio.</td>
     </tr>
 </table>

 <center>Classes in HDLGenProjectParser.py</center>